Nintendo Campus Challenge: Cartridge

-The cartridge is known to have been utilized in the 1991 Campus Challenge; however, it was also used in the French 'Nintendo Super Tour 1992', and a competition in Scandinavia in the same year.
+The cartridge is known to have been utilized in the 1991 Campus Challenge.
+However, it was also used in the French 'Nintendo Super Tour 1992', and a competition in Scandinavia in the same year.

 Event structure

-The Nintendo Campus Challenge 1991 was held at 58 college campuses and spring break locations.
+The Nintendo Campus Challenge 1991 was held at 58 college campuses and spring break locations over a year's time starting in November 1990.
 The event consisted of three stages.
 The main stage had the competition on 12 different game stations.
 The second stage was Nintendo Entertainment System systems with various games while the third stage had Game Boy systems.
 Attendees at the events could play as many times as they wanted and the highest score at the end of the day was announced the winner.

-The winner from each location was flown to Disney World in Orlando, Florida over New Year's weekend in January 1992.
+The winner from each location was flown to Walt Disney World in Orlando, Florida over New Year's weekend in January 1992.
 All the competitors played in the first round followed by a second round with the six highest scoring players only.
-The final round was a head-to-head match between Steven Lucas and Matt Sekelsky.
-Steven Lucas won with a score of 2,394,130 and received the number 20 of 25 specially created game with the black cartridge that featured the toggle switches, these are now among the rarest Nintendo NES games in the world.
+The final round was a head-to-head match between Steve Lucas and Matt Sekelsky.
+Steve Lucas won with a score of 2,394,130.

 1992 games

 The SNES Campus Challenge cart has an unusual shape, with the PCB board parallel to the SNES.
 The cart has four ROM chips, presumably three for each game plus the additional one to link them all together.
 It also has the DSP-1 chip, which is used in Pilotwings.
-There is a set of eight switches, which were likely used to change the settings in the game, although they seemed to have no effect when changed.
+There is a set of eight switches, which were likely used to adjust the settings in the game, although they seemed to have no effect when changed.
 A phone jack is present, likely to relay the scores to a Nintendo server to determine the grand prize winner.

 The rules are the same as the 1991 version, except with three SNES minigames.
 The first minigame of the competition is Super Mario World, where players must collect 50 coins (very similar to Nintendo World Championships' first minigame, Super Mario Bros.).
 The second game is a version of F-Zero, where players must complete two laps.
 The final minigame is Pilotwings, where players must land on two targets successfully.
 Once time expires, a player's score is totaled using the following formula: